 He said: “He was quite upset.
 Someone else told me he owed some money to someone.
 It was a smoking debt.
 The person who owed the debt was his cousin.
 It was worth about £15.
 But he was leaving to move to another prison, meaning the debt passed on to Jake.
 It’s not supposed to happen, but it does.
 And if you don’t pay it then you can be beaten up.”

 In a statement read out to the jury, another Glen Parva inmate said: “I was aware that Jake was having problems with other prisoners.
 They were orderlies who had access to the cell area.
 I remember one person sprayed air freshener all over him.
 They used to go around switching the lights on an off from outside the cells.
 There was nothing you could do about it.”

 Mental health nurse Deborah Davies told the court that, the day after Jake arrived at Glen Parva, she carried out an assessment on Jake and noted his suicide risk as “low”.
 The next day, after a self-harm incident, an “Assessment, Care in Custody and Teamwork (ACCT) Review” was opened because it was felt he was at risk.

 Following an assessment of him on October 31, Nurse Davies recorded “moderate depression” and referred him to a doctor for medication.
-The extent to which Jake was monitored in what proved to be the final week of his life was not reported.
+As a result, Jake was prescribed Citalopram by a prison doctor on November 4, three days before he hanged himself.
+The extent to which Jake was monitored in what proved to be the final week of his life was not reported at the inquest.

 The jury’s summary stated that Jake was isolated during his time in Glen Parva, that the ACCT was not properly reviewed, and that the prison failed to respond appropriately to Jake’s concerns about bullying and also failed to contact his family for additional support.
 They concluded that Jake’s death was accidental.